-From the architect.
+Text description provided by the architects.
 This prject is a weekend house by a riverside.
 The site is slanted toward the river, and the north wind peculiar to this place runs along the slope.
 The house is plotted parallel to the river, and the shape coming out of the slope looks like a ship waiting for the launching.

 Two volumes are divided into two abstracts, one as private space with child room and master bedroom and another as public space with kitchen and living room.
 The outside deck between the two volumes is used as an outside dining area.
 On the upper part, parallel with the river, the bathroom and the guesthouse are located.